concise/vim-guess-indent/README.md

+## Caveats

+This plugin is still at alpha quality, and using it might break some parts of your Vim.

+This plugin has a side effect that it will modify the status bar to indicate the result of its guess.

+This plugin currently uses an external program (a Python script) to perform the guess.
+I'd like to refactor it into a pure VimL script to be faster.

 ## How to install

 0. Manually

-    Put the two files `simple-guess.py` and `vim-guess-indent.vim` into any one `plugin/` directory within your runtimepaths.
+    Put the two files `simple-guess.py` and `vim-guess-indent.vim` into the `plugin/` directory within any directory of your `runtimepath`.

 1. With pathogen